 There are a number of other essential oils that may provide short-term protection as repellants, but so far, these have shown to last only a short time, or to be less effective than those listed above.
 They do all have insect-repelling action, though, and you can still use these in your own homemade repellants to create your own mixture.

-If you’d like to make your own insect repellant using natural oils, you have a couple of options:
+If you’d like to make your own insect repellant using natural oils, you have several options

-Dilute about 10 drops of your main essential oil (and a few drops of any other desired essential oils) in four ounces of witch hazel in a spray bottle and spray on skin and/or clothes.
+Dilute about 10 drops of your main essential oil (and a few drops of any other desired essential oils) in four ounces of witch hazel in a spray bottle.
 You can also add distilled water to the mix if desired.

 Mix about 10 drops in the same amount of carrier oil, such as soybean (for added protection), sunflower, apricot kernel, or coconut.

-Keep in mind that adding vanillin may help to extend the lasting power of your homemade solution.
+Keep in mind that adding vanilla in may help to extend the lasting power of your homemade solution.
 Read more about how to make a natural insect repellant in our previous post.

 Centers for Disease Control and Prevention – Zika virus disease in the United States, 2015–2016